-TRUCKS transporting containers leave a port in Manila, Philippines, May 25, 2016. — REUTERS
+Trucks are seen in a container port in Manila, Philippines May 25, 2016. — REUTERS

 By Revin Mikhael D. Ochave, Reporter